Menno Oosting

 Born in Son en Breugel, North Brabant, Oosting reached a career-high ranking of 72 in the men's singles in 1988, and 20 in doubles in 1995.
 Oosting won the mixed-doubles title on Roland Garros in 1994, partnering Kristie Boogert.
 Oosting played in four Davis Cup ties for the Netherlands during the 1980s, posting a 5–3 record in singles and a 2–1 record in doubles.
-He died of injuries sustained in a car accident in Turnhout, Belgium.
+He died of injuries sustained in a car crash in Turnhout, Belgium.